Appukutty

 Sivabalan, better known as Appukutty, is an Indian actor and comedian, who mainly appears in Tamil films.
 He became recognized following his performance in Vennila Kabadi Kuzhu.
 His role as Azhagarsami in Azhagarsamiyin Kudhirai was praised by film critics and fetched him the National Film Award for Best Supporting Actor.

+Early life

+Appukutty hails from a village Nathan Kinaru in Thoothukudi district, Tamil Nadu.
+He moved to Chennai in 1994, initially in search of a job for survival only.
+Sivabalan was working as a cleaner in hotels, when he was spotted by film personalities and received acting offers from them.
+He then began acting in small character roles.